 Bluepill was Cloud 66's default process manager until June 2020.
 It has been replaced by systemd.
 Some legacy servers (deployed before June 2020) may still be using Bluepill.

-If you'd like to migrate from Bluepill to systemd, please follow the migration checklist.
+To migrate from Bluepill to systemd, please follow the migration checklist below:

 systemd requires Unbuntu 16.04 and up

 systemd is only supported by Ubuntu version 16.04 and up.
 As such you cannot migrate servers running 14.04 and below to systemd.
 Bluepill is only compatible with Ruby v2.2 and below - so you will need to migrate your app to a newer version of Ubuntu before you can upgrade Ruby beyond v2.2.